Sunday of Pentecost, June 7, 2020

 In Deuteronomy 32:8, it is written that God had assigned the nations to the “sons of God” (or in some texts “the angels of God”).
 These are the angels assigned to govern the nations.
 Yet these angels fell into rebellion and brought the nations with them.
 They did this precisely through idolatry, accepting worship for themselves rather than directing all to worship the Holy Trinity.

 And because the nations worshiped these demons, they became like them, falling into sexual immorality, greed, violence, and so on.
-There is even an icon of the Tower of Babel that shows the demons, depicted as grey-colored angelic beings, descending on and possessing the nations as they are dispersed from the tower.
+There is even an icon of the Tower of Babel that shows the governing angels following the nations into their dispersion, but they will become fallen, for they will accept worship from the nations.

 The division of the nations thus became cemented in idolatry, with tribe warring against tribe and nation against nation.
 Idolatry does not unite, because the gods of the nations—the fallen angels, the demons—are each jealous of their own power and influence.
 This division is of illustrated in Genesis 11 by the multiplicity of language and the numerous ways of thinking that result from different languages and cults and cultures.